verrazzano/verrazzano/install/README.md

 `kubectl get secret --namespace cattle-system rancher-admin-secret -o jsonpath=“{.data.password}” | base64 --decode; echo`

+## Install example applications
+Example applications can be found in the `examples` folder.

 ## More Information
-Example applications can be found in the `examples` folder.

-For additional information, see the [Verrazzano documentation](https://verrazzano.io/doc).
+For additional information, see the [Verrazzano documentation](https://verrazzano.io/docs).